TheDIYGuy999/TB6612FNG/README.md

 - selectable neutral position width.
 This allows you to optimize it for your joystick
 - the motor rotation direction is reversible in software, so you don't have to switch your motor wires, if the direction is reversed
 - The end-speed is adjustable during runtime.
 This allows you to simulate different gear ratios
+- drive function returns true while driving or false while in neutral
+- brakeActive function returns true, while the vehicle is getting slower.
+Used to control brake lights

 ## Usage